sfarrens/make-tutorial/cmake-part4/readme.md

 [100%] Built target listheader
 ```

 > Note that CMake found version 3.45 of CFITSIO.
+If you have a local installation of CFITIO it may be necessary to specify the path to the `.pc` file with the `PKG_CONFIG_PATH` system variable.

 This will build the executable `listheader`, which can be run as follows: